demisto/content/Packs/DeprecatedContent/Playbooks/playbook-Search_Endpoints_By_Hash_-_Carbon_Black_Response_README.md

+Deprecated.
+Use the Search Search Endpoints By Hash - Carbon Black Response V2 instead.
 Hunts for malicious indicators using Carbon Black.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.